The Rajput States

 - The Chalukya dynasty ruled parts of what is now Gujarat and Rajasthan in north-western India, between c.
 940 CE and c.
 1244 CE.
 Their capital was located at Anahilavada (modern Patan).

 - Mularaja was the founder of the dynasty.
 During the rule of Bhima I, Mahmud of Ghazni plundered Somnath temple.

 - Mularaja is said to have built Mulavasatika temple for Digambara Jains and the Mulanatha-Jinadeva temple for the Svetambara Jains.

 - The Dilwara Temples and the Modhera Sun Temple have constructed during the reign of Bhima I.

 - Rani-ki-Vav was commissioned by Queen Udayamati

 The Kalachuris of Tripuri

-- The Kalachuris of Chedi, ruled parts of central India during 7th to 13th centuries from their capital Tripuri near Jabalpur.
+- The Kalachuris of Chedi ruled parts of central India during the 7th to 13th centuries from their capital Tripuri near Jabalpur.

 - The kingdom reached its zenith during the reign of Lakshmikarna, who assumed the title Chakravartin after military campaigns against several neighbouring kingdoms